sourcegraph/handbook/content/departments/marketing/community_relations/content-strategy.md

 # Content Strategy

 The content produced by the Community Relations team has the ultimate goal of engaging with the developers community and increasing brand awareness.
-In order to do that, we often need to reach developers where they are: that could be a physical setting, such as a meetup or conference, a virtual event, or an online content platform such as DEV, Hashnode, or Youtube.
+In order to do that, we often need to reach developers where they are: that could be a physical setting, such as a meetup or conference, a virtual event, or an online content platform such as DEV, Hashnode, or YouTube.
 This document outlines the DevRel team strategies to plan, create, and publish original content that supports the team mission.

 ## Mission